Running Through Wine Country: Oliver’s Incredible Half Corked Marathon

 Inspired to run the Half Corked Marathon yourself?
 I don’t blame you!
 Seamlessly blending great wine, beautiful scenery and a lot of laughter, the Half Corked Marathon must be the most entertaining running event around.

-Read on to discover all of the essential details you need to know about the Half Corked Marathon.
+Read on to discover all of the essential details you need to know about the Half Corked Marathon in Oliver, BC.

 How to get a ticket

-Running for more than decade, the Half Corked Marathon is one of the most popular annual events in the Okanagan Valley.
-So much in demand, tickets are allocated by a lottery system.
+Running for more than 15 years, the Half Corked Marathon is one of the most popular annual events in the Okanagan Valley.

 To enter the lottery, you must be: